Opening Story

 Excel Instructions – Trendlines

-Click on each of the five steps below to learn how to create the community service scatter plot and trendline.
+The five steps below show how to create the community service scatter plot and trendline.

 Step 1